Loyalty (Birdman song)

+"Loyalty" is a song by American rapper Birdman, released by Universal Republic Records Cash Money Records on June 26, 2010 as a non-album single.
+It features guest appearances from Cash Money signees Lil Wayne and Tyga, and production from Kane Beatz.
+Its accompanying music video was directed by David Rousseau.

+Background

+"Loyalty" was recorded for Birdman's fourth album Priceless (2010), but it did not appear on the tracklist and is considered a "leftover".

 Music video

 The official music video for "Loyalty" was released to MTV on June 16, 2010.
 The video was shot before Lil Wayne went to jail on a gun charge.
 The video was shot in front of a green screen and includes cameos from Drake, Mack Maine, Lil Chuckee, and Short Dawg all wearing diapers.
 The video features backdrops of Tyga's hometown Compton, Birdman's and Lil Wayne's hometown of New Orleans and their adopted town Miami.

 Remix

 A remix was released by Birdman featuring Cash Money artists Tyga, Brisco, Mack Maine, Bow Wow, Lil Twist, and Cory Gunz.